nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 end
 ```

-We set `ignore_error` to true to prevent Committee from responding to the request with an error message.
+We set `ignore_error: true` to prevent Committee from responding to the request with an error message.

-If we start the Rails project and perform a request to the endpoint `GET /cities/:id`, we will receive a successful response from the API, even though the body doesn't conform with the specification, and Rails will log the error message.
+If we start the Rails project and perform a request to the endpoint `GET /cities/:id`, we will receive a successful response from the API, even though the body doesn't conform to the specification, and Rails will log the error message.

 We can further customize the `ResponseValidation` middleware with other options we can find in [Committee's official documentation](https://github.com/interagent/committee#configuration-options-1).